 Eat: The old opera house tucked among the brick storefronts of downtown Athens houses Crossroads Brewing Company.
 The craft brewery’s creations supply 10 rotating taps, with a full menu to fuel lazy afternoons at the pub.
 Pair the Street Muscle Porter, and its chocolate and roasted wheat flavors, with a soft-baked pretzel.

-Do: From Coxsackie, build your own Catskills farm tour.
-Story Farms sits a half-hour drive south; visit in June to pick strawberries.
-Cruise Route 32 north through Greene County burgs; turn east on Route 26 and look for Honey Hollow Road.
-A small wooden sign points to Honey Hollow Brewing Company, a farmstead brewery open Friday and Saturday.
-Head for the garden shed turned taproom to sample their Angry Trout IPA or Oatmeal Stout.
-Continue east on 26, where orchard rows signal fresh peaches at Boehm Farm.
+Do: From The Kaaterskill, build your own Catskills farm tour.
+Story Farms sits a stone’s throw away at the end of High Falls Road.
+Pick your own strawberries and peas in June, or take home fresh flowers and local honey.
+For a taste of local craft beer, head north through the Greene County towns of Catskill and Climax before veering northwest on Route 26.
+Look for Honey Hollow Road and a small wooden sign that points to Honey Hollow Brewing Company, a farmstead brewery open Friday and Saturday.
+Post up in the garden shed turned taproom to sample their Angry Trout IPA or Oatmeal Stout.
+Finish the day by making your way east on 26, where orchard rows signal fresh peaches at Boehm Farm.

 Eat: Still hungry?
-Visit the Cask and Rasher, a pub just one mile from Mansion + Reed, and try a pork belly taco ($1) or sausage slider with sriracha aioli ($2).
-For open-air entertainment, head four miles south to the Hi-Way Drive-In, which screens modern blockbusters in a retro setting.
+Make a detour to Coxsackie on your way back and stop at the Cask and Rasher.
+Try their pork belly taco ($1) or sausage slider with sriracha aioli ($2).
+For open-air entertainment, drive 14 miles north of The Kaaterskill to the Hi-Way Drive-In, which screens modern blockbusters in a retro setting.

 Do: Discover the inspired connection between the Catskills wilderness and American art at the Thomas Cole Historic Site.
 Study hand-painted parlor decorations left by Cole, a painter whose romantic landscapes launched the Hudson River School movement.
 Tour the galleries and pick up a guide to the Hudson River Art Trail.
 Follow your map a half-hour's drive southwest to explore famous vistas like 260-foot Kaaterskill Falls and North-South Lake.